-Divers, families, boaties and fishers are being urged rally around next month for a community-driven seeding project to restore Cockburn Sound’s seagrass – an important nursery ground for many fish species in the sound.
+Divers, families, boaties and fishers are being urged rally around next month for a community-driven seeding project to restore Cockburn Sound’s seagrass – an important nursery ground for many fish species.

 OzFish Unlimited are calling for volunteers to support its third annual Seeds for Snapper program from 20-22 November and help address Cockburn Sound’s significant seagrass loss.